Static Methods and Variables

 Key points:

-You call it like MathHelper.square(5)
+You call it like MathHelper.square(5), no object needed.

 Static methods cannot access non-static fields directly โ because they donโt belong to any specific object.